enormandeau/barque/README.md

 ## Description

-**Barque** is a metabarcoding analysis pipeline that relies on high quality metabarcoding-specific databases instead of generating Operational Taxonomic Unit (OTUs).
-It is parallelized, fast, and streamlined.
+**Barque** is a metabarcoding analysis pipeline that relies on high quality barcoding databases instead of generating Operational Taxonomic Unit (OTUs).
+It is parallelized and streamlined.
 It uses well-tested programs and is compatible with both Python 2 and 3.

 ## Use cases